 Determining eligibility for TA is class specific.
 The start and end date will be used for each class to determine eligibility.
-Using the formula below, Midwestern Baptist Theological Seminary (MBTS) will be required to return some or all of the TA awarded to service members that did not complete at least 60% of each course; possibly creating a
+Using the formula below, Midwestern Baptist Theological Seminary (MBTS) will be required to return some or all of the TA awarded to service members that did not complete at least 60% of each course; possibly creating a balance on the MBTS student account.
+Funds will be returned to the military service and not to the student.

 Military Tuition Assistance (TA) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of TA funds originally awarded.
 To comply with the Department of Defense policy, MBTS will return any unearned TA funds on a proportional basis through at least the 60% portion of the period for which the funds were provided.